fetlife/help/02_profiles/12_how-do-I-change-my-email-notification-settings.md

 You can update your email notification settings at any time by:

 1. Visiting https://fetlife.com/settings/account
-2. Selecting the Notifications tab
+2. Selecting the "Notifications" tab
 3. Using the checkboxes to choose the notifications you wish to receive

 Alternatively, you can go directly to your Notification Settings here: